RobertCathroOliver/sfb/README.md

  - SFB has hundreds of pages of rules.
 I wanted to be able to capture them succinctly.
  - I wanted parts of it to be sufficiently generic to be able to used for other games.
  - The jolly module is the more generic stuff.
 The sfb module is specific to the SFB game.
+ - This was written a while ago before nice things like the Django REST framework were available.